olin/studentgovernment/student_government_bylaws.md

 2. Assistant Director of Clubs and Organizations, and
 3. Assistant Director of Service.

-Rising seniors are eligible for:
+Only Rising Seniors are eligible for:
 1. The Senior Class Activities Representative

-First Years are eligible to run for:
+Only First Years are eligible to run for:
 1. First Year Class Representative

 #### Section 2.
 The Election Monitor.